felbinger/PyBackup/README.md

 PyBackup is a backup script for docker environments.
 The script support's:
 * simple file backups
-* docker mysql database backups
+* mariadb/mysql, mongodb and postgres database backups
 * gitlab repository backups.